-Surgery is often the main treatment for earlier-stage colon cancers.
-The type of surgery used depends on the stage (extent) of the cancer, where it is, and the goal of the surgery.
+Surgery is often the main treatment for early-stage colon cancers.
+The type of surgery used depends on the stage (extent) of the cancer, where it is in the colon, and the goal of the surgery.

 A colectomy is surgery to remove all or part of the colon.
-Nearby lymph nodes are removed as well.
+Nearby lymph nodes are also removed.

 A colectomy can be done in 2 ways: